 Older Adults can access the Legal Service provider at senior centers and at the agency's office in person or by telephone.
-It also conducts clinics at senior housing sites, assisted living facilities, and has staff who can travel to the home of an older adult who is homebound and in need of urgent services.
+It also conducts virtual and in-person clinics at senior housing sites, assisted living facilities, and has staff who can travel to the home of an older adult who is homebound and in need of urgent services.

-13. Identify the major types of legal issues that are handled by the Title IIIB legal provider(s) in your PSA.Discuss (please include new trends of legal problems in your area): Discuss:
+11.Identify the major types of legal issues that are handled by the Title IIIB legal provider(s) in your PSA.
+Discuss (please include new trends of legal problems in your area): Discuss: